top of page

 2. Combine pea shoots, parsley, dill, ricotta salata, sunflower seed kernels, lemon juice, reserved chopped garlic, and remaining 1/4 teaspoon lemon zest in a blender.
 Pulse until mixture is finely chopped, 12 to 15 pulses.
 With blender running, add remaining 1/2 cup oil to mixture in a thin stream, and continue processing until smooth and emulsified, about 2 minutes.
 Stir in crushed red pepper and remaining 1/2 teaspoon salt.
 Set aside.

-3. Bring a large pot of salted water to a boil over high.
+3. Bring a large pot of salted water to a boil over high heat.
 Add pasta, and cook according to package directions for al dente.
 Drain, reserving 1 cup cooking liquid.

 4. Return pasta to a large pot; add pea shoot pesto, pecorino Romano, butter, and 2/3 cup reserved cooking liquid, stirring until butter is melted and pasta is nicely coated, adding remaining 1/3 cup cooking liquid if needed to loosen sauce.
 Sprinkle with toasted breadcrumb mixture.
 If desired, garnish with additional pea shoots.